Susann Carmen Jagodzińska

 Reminiscence

-At the beginning of this photographic series,
+At the beginning of this photographic series (but also Super 8 film),

-I was touched by the unique work of Momoka Sato who is a Japanese artist and lace creator.
+I was touched by the unique work of Momoka Sato "Euchronia"

-In a letter to me she wrote.
+In a letter to me she wrote:

-“Some of the clothes I have sent you are things I have made over time to help me understand, in my own
+“Some of the clothes I have sent you are things I have made over time to help me understand,

-way, that my grandmother has passed away. "
+in my ownway, that my grandmother has passed away. "

 Her grandmother’s name was Yuri, which translates as Lily.